T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 ##### Cost
 Normally, the course costs **£399**\* (excl.
 VAT) and includes 1 exam attempt.
 However pricing can change on the new platform.

-If the course following the same principles as CRTO, you will have life time access to the course material, including course updates and will have access to the labs and unlimited exam attempts.
+If the course following the same principles as CRTO, you will have lifetime access to the course material, including course updates and will have access to the labs and unlimited exam attempts.

 \* Price may differ in your region due to Purchasing Power Parity (PPP).